kylegnally/SodaStandAndroidIntents/README.md

 * Add button for Selecting a Contact
 * Add button for Sending and Email
 * Proper disabled / enable of buttons based on above description
-* Pull email address from contact
+* Pull email address from contactName
 * Auto-generate the email to, subject, and body
 * Load Beverage data from HTTP web service